 WiML doesn’t have “members” per se, any women working in machine learning can be part of the WiML network.
 We have a mailing list for anyone to post announcements of interest to the WiML network and an opt-in, necessarily incomplete directory of women working in machine learning.

-Our flagship event is the annual WiML Workshop, typically co-located with NIPS, a machine learning conference.
+Our flagship event is the annual WiML Workshop, typically co-located with NeurIPS, a machine learning conference.
 We also organize small events (e.g. lunches and receptions) at other machine learning conferences, such as ICML, CoRL, COLT, etc. Check out our events page for up-to-date listings of events.

 Use our mailing list.